elseu/sdu-react-scripts/README.md

 ### Extending ESLint
 If you want to use this ESLint configuration in a React project, you can install it with the following steps.

 First, install this package, ESLint and the necessary plugins.
+Just copy this line and paste in your terminal.
 ```
 npm install --save-dev eslint@7.x @typescript-eslint/eslint-plugin@4.x @typescript-eslint/parser@4.x eslint-config-standard@16.x eslint-import-resolver-typescript@2.x eslint-plugin-import@2.x eslint-plugin-jsx-a11y@6.x eslint-plugin-node@11.x eslint-plugin-promise@4.x eslint-plugin-react@7.x eslint-plugin-react-hooks@4.x eslint-plugin-simple-import-sort@7.x eslint-plugin-standard@4.x typescript@4.x
 ```